nickmilo/Cybertron/README.md

+NOTE: I have stopped updating Cybertron, but you can help.
+Send pull requests and I'll review and approve.

 # Cybertron
 A revised retro theme for Obsidian inspired by Cyberpunk 2077, Dynalist, Tron, The Terminator, Synthwave, and Keanu Reeves